Mozilla Firefox can show this website with the best performance Set this website as my homepage Add to my favourites

 Antihypertensives and Anticoagulants: Check for potential interactions with medications the patient is currently taking, especially if they are on antihypertensives or anticoagulants.

-Suhagra 25 Mg does not interact adversely with other drugs the patient might be taking for stroke-related issues.
+Other Medications: Ensure that Suhagra 25 Mg does not interact adversely with other drugs the patient might be taking for stroke-related issues.

 Potential Risks and Benefits: